semmi88/semmi88.github.io/book_reviews/inner_game.md

 To explain mental processes, let's imagine that each person has two selfes:

     Self1 - the teller, the ego-mind, expresses itself verbally - tries to hard, tries to control, is judgemental, always looking for approval and avoiding  disapproval
-    Self2 - the doer, expresses itself through body movements, has a great abilities, very good instincts and natural learning capabilities (the human brain and body is a remarkable instrument)
+    Self2 - the doer, expresses itself through body movements, has a great abilities, good instincts and natural learning capabilities (the human brain and body is a remarkable instrument)

 ### Quieting Self1 - Letting go of judgements